Marian-Braendle/ipe-copytools/README.md

 * For patterns along a path, each type of subpath (line segment, spline, circular arcs) has to be treated differently
 * Since there is no closed form solution for the arc length of a Bezier spline, the arc length of each Bezier subpath has been computed with a lookup table
 * The computed LUTs have also been used to place the objects at specific waypoints by interpolating between LUT entries (see https://pomax.github.io/bezierinfo/#tracing)
 * The arc length of a circle can easily be calculated.
-For the arc length of an ellipse, however, an elliptic integral must be solved.
-Since it is also extremely difficult to get from a transformed circular arc to the ellipse equation in Ipe, all circular arcs were simply approximated as splines in a preprocessing step (see https://pomax.github.io/bezierinfo/#circles_cubic)
+For the arc length of an ellipse, however, an [elliptic integral](https://en.wikipedia.org/wiki/Elliptic_integral#Incomplete_elliptic_integral_of_the_second_kind) must be solved.
+Since it is also extremely difficult to get from a non-uniformly transformed circular arc to the ellipse equation in Ipe, all circular arcs were simply approximated as splines in a preprocessing step (see https://pomax.github.io/bezierinfo/#circles_cubic).
+For this purpose, the circular arc was transformed into the unit circle by using its inverse (nested) transformation matrix, approximated as a spline and transformed back again.
+* The tangent of a waypoint is very easy to calculate.
+It is used for the orientation of the copied instances.

 Synergies with my [lassotool](https://github.com/Marian-Braendle/ipe-lassotool/tree/main):